- From the France series

 The other very special place I would like to share with you is the National Archive of France.
 Do not miss to visit the museum there.
-Many years ago, this building has been the Museum of the French history and it is not a coincidence that you can find remarkable interior design and architecture, the preserved rooms from XVIII century.
-The Museum of the National Archive is situated in the building from XIV century the last saved from this period in Paris.
+Many years ago, this building has been the Museum of French history and it is not a coincidence that you can find remarkable interior design and architecture, the preserved rooms from the XVIII century.
+The Museum of the National Archive is situated in the building from the XIV century the last saved from this period in Paris.

 These two locations keep the French spirit and they can be included in the list of the places to visit.

 Art Paris Art Fair

 A contemporary art fair in the art capital of the world is something pretty normal, right?
 The main mission of the event is to present modern art in an accessible form to everyone.
-Every year since 2012, Art Paris Art Fair has a different focus.
+Every year since 2012, the Art Paris Art Fair has a different focus.
 In 2014 г., when we were in Paris it was an Asian focus.
 Asia is developing the contemporary art scene and follows interesting tendencies.
 What we saw was very brutal and connected with their culture and understanding of their life and the world.
 This place is a must-see for one more reason – the location.
 The Art Paris Art Fair takes place in the Grand Palais.
 Nowadays this historical location is mainly used for cultural events and an exhibition hall which is impressive.

 We continued our arty walk thirsty to see contemporary art in different shapes.
 In Centre Pompidou, we visited the exhibition of the world-famous photographer Henri Cartier Bresson.
-He has been part of the Magnum and he has left his trace in the contemporary photography as we know it today.
+He has been part of the Magnum and he has left his trace in contemporary photography as we know it today.
 We waited on the line to see this incredible artist in the center of contemporary art.
 Omg!
 When that will happen in Bulgaria?